Enhancing Large Vision Language Models with Self-Training on Image Comprehension

 The use of an explicit loss term for positive examples can be similarly found in previous studies on contrastive learning~\citep{chen2021large,chen2021exploring,chen2023understanding} and more recently in preference fine-tuning~\citep{pang2024iterative}.
 Specifically, \citet{chen2023understanding} demonstrated in the context of contrastive learning that a regularization term applied to positive samples provably enhances the model's ability to differentiate between positive and negative samples.
 As demonstrated in our experiments in Section \ref{sec:ablation}, the LVLM after Stage 1 has shown notable improvement in downstream vision-language reasoning tasks, confirming that the enhanced visual comprehension ability directly benefits the model performance and its multimodal reasoning ability.

+\textbf{Prompt design.} Our prompt design for the well-crafted prompt focuses on quality and diversity.
+We use GPT-4 to generate and sample multiple initial prompts, which are then refined through human filtering.
+To ensure effectiveness, we test these prompts on MSCOCO samples, verifying their ability to produce well-structured and relevant responses from the model.
+The bad prompts are sampled from GPT-4 and, in contrast, designed to elicit inaccurate descriptions by setting up a slightly different task (describe objects that would logically exist in the image) for the model.
+We thus work under the assumption that responses generated from prompts that have differences in human preference lead to responses of the same preference with high probability.
+The key is that the discrepancy between good and bad prompts should result in pairs of responses that share the same implicit preference with high probability, which is sufficient for effective DPO training.

-\paragraph{Stage 2: Description-infused fine-tuning.} In the second stage, we further fine-tune the self-trained LVLM to leverage self-generated high-quality image descriptions for instruction-following tasks, and thus help ground its reasoning ability on self-generated descriptions.
+\textbf{Stage 2: Description-infused fine-tuning.} In the second stage, we further fine-tune the self-trained LVLM to leverage self-generated high-quality image descriptions for instruction-following tasks, and thus help ground its reasoning ability on self-generated descriptions.